MitchSmoot/mitchs-website-analog/README.md

 Working on a page dedicated to my freelance web building services.
 There will also be a travel page utilizing OpenStreetMap.
 My hobby-related pages will continue to have useful information and tools added, in hope they will eventually become useful reference pages to those who share those hobbies.

+Feel free to contact me if you have any questions about how or why the code was written as it is.